colleenmcd1084-collab/Song-Recommender/README.md

 # 🎵 Song Similarity Recommender
 ### Final Project — AI/ML Decision Tool | Applied Machine Learning | Villanova University

 A Streamlit web app that recommends similar songs based on audio features from the Spotify Tracks Dataset.
-Type in any song name and instantly get the top matches with album art, similarity scores, and plain-English explanations of *why* they sound alike.
+Type in any song name and instantly get the top matches with album art, similarity scores, and brief explanations of *why* they sound alike.

 ---